 \subsubsection{\xr{Decreasing Certainty}}

 \xr{Those unpredictable disturbances might affect convergence capability on more important features and information for immediate decision.
-To describe this problem, we assume the sequential decision process conforms to the Gaussian Process~(GP). } \xr{ GP is a non-parametric Bayesian method used to model functions.
-It assumes that any finite collection of function values follows a joint Gaussian distribution.
-For trajectory planning of an autonomous vehicle, the trajectory points $\mathbf{y}(t)$ can be modeled as outputs of a GP, with the mean and covariance determined by a kernel function $ k(t_i, t_j) $, \hj{which} can be \hj{a} Radial Basis Function~(RBF). }Assuming \hj{the} current state is \hj{an} observable point, the variance of the predicted point at $t$ can be easily derived by
+To describe this problem, we assume the sequential decision process conforms to the Gaussian Process~(GP). } The trajectory points $\mathbf{y}(t)$ can be modeled as outputs of a GP, with the mean and covariance determined by a kernel function $ k(t_i, t_j) $, \hj{which} can be \hj{a} Radial Basis Function~(RBF).
+Assuming the current state is an observable point, the variance of the predicted point at $t$ can be easily derived by

 where $\sigma_f^2$ is the function uncertainty, which can also be considered as the maximum uncertainty, $l$ is the time length scaler, $t_0$ is the observable current time, which is set to $0$ in the calculation.
-We define the uncertainty compensation as the deviation of maximum uncertainty.
-Mathematically,
+We define the uncertainty compensation as the deviation of maximum uncertainty: